 A 10" aperture begins to get heavy, 25 to 36lbs, and tube lengths approach 39" in length.
 These require a higher end mount to avoid vibrations and tracking issues.
 Because Newtonians are relatively inexpensive to build, one can find multiple 10" models for under $1000 including an f/4 from Apertura, and f/3.9 from Orion and and f/4 from SkyWatcher.

-Even larger and more costly Newtonians are available but will not be discussed here since they are widely used for EAA.
+Even larger and more costly Newtonians are available but will not be discussed here since they are not widely used for EAA.

 Schmidt-Cassegrains (SCTs) are a specific type of reflector consisting a primary and secondary mirror like the Newtonian but with the addition of a corrector plate at the front of the telescope.
 The corrector plate is designed to eliminate spherical aberration caused by the use of a spherical primary mirror which is easier to form than a parabolic mirror keeping the cost of SCTs down.
 SCTs may be the most widely used telescopes for EAA due to their relatively low cost per inch of aperture and their versatility to function at a range of focal ratios from f/10 to f/2.